influxdata/telegraf/plugins/inputs/sqlserver/README.md

 ### Metrics:
 To provide backwards compatibility, this plugin support two versions of metrics queries.

 **Note**: Version 2 queries are not backwards compatible with the old queries.
 Any dashboards or queries based on the old query format will not work with the new format.
-The version 2 queries are written in such a way as to only gather SQL specific metrics (no disk space or overall CPU related metrics) and they only report raw metrics, no math has been done to calculate deltas.
+The version 2 queries are written in such a way as to only gather SQL specific metrics (no overall CPU related metrics) and they only report raw metrics, no math has been done to calculate deltas.
 To graph this data you must calculate deltas in your dashboarding software.

 #### Version 1 (deprecated in 1.6):
 The original metrics queries provide: